EDUCATION PROGRAMS AND PUBLIC EVENTS

 Spring ephemeral wild flowers

 Events are seasonal, please email us for more information or visit our calendar of events page

 Our educational program is experientially based and strives to help develop observation, categorization and classification skills with students of all ages.
 We tackle classroom-learned concepts as "real problems" in the field, not as texbook exercises.

 Equally important is our mission to reconnect students with nature through exploration and discovery.
 By motivating an interest in science and conservation, the impact of the learning experience for the student is multiplied, because it is cross-curriculum community-based and is re-addressed multiple times in field trips and the classroom.

 Undergraduates and Interns may apply to pursue their own projects while assisting ES's research goals.
 Graduate students may apply to base their research investigation at ES

 College and University professors use ES as an outdoor lab.
-Undergraduates have use the field station to carry out small research projects and studies.
+Undergraduates use the field station to carry out short-term research projects and studies.

 Copyright © 2016 Environmental Studies on the Piedmont, 6712 Blantyre Road, Warrenton, Virginia 20187-7106